 Through its Flint Hills Resources Center for Excellence in Science, Technology, Engineering, and Math (STEM) Education, the Texas State Aquarium brings together best practices and innovation from the fields of education, research and industry to advance education and learning, in and out of the classroom, in south Texas and beyond.

 Flint Hills Resources has also been our longtime presenting partner for Aquavision Distance Learning.

 As a cornerstone of our mission, education brings discovery and experiential learning to each student.
-Our aquarium is the perfect platform for conservation education and ecosystem understanding for students of all ages.
+Our aquarium is the perfect platform for conservation education for students of all ages.

-Our educational experiences – from field trips to summer camp to distance learning- are designed to promote inclusive and collaborative learning, foster STEM (Science, Technology, Engineering, Math) exploration and discovery and empower learners of all ages to reach their full potential.
+Our education activities – from field trips to summer camp to distance learning- promote inclusive and collaborative learning, foster STEM exploration and discovery, and empower learners of all ages to reach their full potential.

 Guiding Principles for Learning:

-Science, Technology, Engineering, and Math (STEM) concepts and processes are central pillars of all TSA educational programming.
+Science, technology, engineering, and math (STEM) concepts and processes are central pillars of all TSA education activities.

 Sparking interest in and curiosity for the natural world helps foster science discovery and learning.